-&lt;sup>4 See Gunnar Myrdal's Nobel Prize Lecture, 1974 available at alternatively as the Washington Consensus, market fundamentalism, or neoliberalism has failed in the very country from which those ideas emanated.
+Events of recent years have called into question long-standing presumptions, the conventional wisdom in much of the world about the right answers to these questions.
+The set of ideas known alternatively as the Washington Consensus, market fundamentalism, or neoliberalism has failed in the very country from which those ideas emanated.
 The institutions and policies that were put forth as examples for others to follow have failed: they failed to produce sustainable growth, and the fruits of what growth occurred went to a few.
-Today, most Americans are worse off than they were in 1999, well before the previous recession.
-Even before the crisis, trickle-down economics-the notion that so long as growth is ensured, all will benefit-was discredited.
-But American growth had not only been antipoor; even the middle class has suffered.
-There is ample evidence of social distress that goes beyond these economic indicators-one of the highest murder rates in the world and the highest rate of incarceration in the world.
-Other factors contributing to individual well being-like social connectedness-also seem to not be faring well.
+Today, most Americans are worse off than they were in 1999, well before the previous recession.5 Even before the crisis, trickle-down economics-the notion that so long as growth is ensured, all will benefit-was discredited.
+But American growth had not only been anti-poor; even the middle class has suffered.
+There is ample evidence of social distress that goes beyond these economic indicators-one of the highest murder rates in the world.6 and the highest rate of incarceration in the world.7 Other factors contributing to individual well being-like social connectedness-also seem to not be faring well.8

-In this lecture, I want to put forward three hypotheses:
+In this paper, I want to put forward three hypotheses:

-1. Successful and sustained growth requires creating a learning society.
-And this is especially so in the twenty-first century as we move to a knowledge economy.

-- 2. An open, democratic society is more conducive to the creation of a learning society. - 3.
+- 1. Successful and 'sustained' growth requires creating a learning society.
+And this is especially so in the 21st century as we move to a knowledge economy. - 2.
+An open, democratic society is more conducive to the creation of a learning society. - 3.
 Successful and sustained democratic growth must be inclusive.

-Before turning to each of these propositions, I want to briefly review the history of development thinking over the past fifty years.
+Before turning to each of these propositions, I want to briefly review the history of development thinking over the past 50 years.